safing/web/_publications/2020-01-22-how-the-spn-compares-to-vpns.md

 When you sign up for the SPN, you can just go with the pre-filled random generated username and choose a password.
 You need to fill out a country with a matching phone prefix for tax and legal reasons - just to make everything legal and well on our side.
 While we cannot verify what you fill in these fields - we do not look at your IP address - we trust that our users are well-meaning and trustworthy.

 Payments can be done using Bitcoin, Ethereum and Monero as well as sending us cash (Euros) in a letter.
-If you do not need to protect your privacy in that regard, we offer credict card payments and PayPal for your convenience.
+If you do not need to protect your privacy in that regard, we offer credit card payments and PayPal for your convenience.